Body Fat Calculator

 How does the U.S. Navy body fat method work?

-How accurate is it?
+How accurate is the Navy body fat method?

-Where do I measure?
+Where exactly do I take each measurement?

 What is a healthy body fat percentage?